-You will need to isolate immediately, so if your family members cannot immediately pick you up, you should move into isolation housing in university housing until you arrive.
+You will need to isolate immediately, so if a family member cannot immediately pick you up, you should move into isolation housing in university housing until they arrive.
 You will need to follow CDC guidance if you choose to isolate at home.
 If you’re not able to do so, the university strongly recommends that you remain in on-campus isolation housing rather than returning home and risking infecting your family members.
 Your parents and other household members will also need to quarantine at home and monitor their health, since living with someone confirmed to have COVID-19 will make them close contacts.
 If you do choose to go home, please let your case manager know and share your home address.

 Are Tufts Medical Center telehealth services covered by a students’ private insurance or by Northeastern?

 Tufts Medical Center will provide COVID-19 related telehealth services to our student community in Boston, including notifying students of a positive COVID-19 test, triaging students who report COVID-19 symptoms through the Daily Wellness Check, and checking in regularly with any student who tests positive for COVID-19.
 The cost of these telehealth services is covered by Northeastern at no charge to the student or to their insurance.
 If a student needs in-person care at a hospital or another health care provider, they would need to submit their insurance info to the health care provider for coverage.
 Students are welcome to get their in-person care at Tufts Medical Center but may choose to go elsewhere if another health care provider is in network.